wada314/puroro/puroro/src/internal/impls/bumpalo.md

 ### Singular string / bytes field mutable getters

-The interface become a little complicated, but you can use as same as the normal message struct.
-For the given input:
+The interface become a little complicated, but still you can use it as same as the normal message struct.
+For any of the following given inputs:

 ```protobuf
 optional string foo = 1;